deweylab/RSEM/README.md

-may include fragment length distribution, mate length distribution, read start position distribution (RSPD), quality score vs observed quality given a reference base, position vs percentage of sequencing error given a reference base and histogram of reads with different number of alignments.
+may include fragment length distribution, mate length distribution, read start position distribution (RSPD), quality score vs observed quality given a reference base, position vs percentage of sequencing error given a reference base and alignment statistics.

 fragment length distribution and mate length distribution: x-axis is fragment/mate length, y axis is the probability of generating a fragment/mate with the associated length